Beet Carpaccio

 I’m handing the stage to my dear mother-in-law, who introduced me to this beautiful grain fourteen years ago.
 Thank you, Estee!
 I appreciate your help.
 I love every word you wrote.
 An on-going, exasperating controversy about Quinoa is…

 No time for BS.
-Just a quick, sweet recipe I found in a beautiful cookbook called Vegetarian Everyday, written by the sweet Scandinavian couple, who’s behind the blog Green Kitchen Stories.
-This exactly the kind of recipe I love – a “peace of mind”…
+Just a quick, sweet recipe that I found in a beautiful cookbook called Vegetarian Everyday, written by a sweet Scandinavian couple.
+Their blog is Green Kitchen Stories.
+This exactly the kind of recipe I…

 Three words to describe this cake: moist, dense and rich.
 It finishes usually in thirty minutes.
 My husband found the recipe in Martha Stewart’s Living Magazine.
 The picture and recipe didn’t look exciting but I didn’t have eggs and I was curious.
 I…